AlexParamonov/undo-serializer-active_model/README.md

 end
 ```

-Custom primary_key set, find_or_initialize and persist procs could be provided to the adapter:
+Custom primary_key set, find_or_initialize and persist `Proc`s could be provided to the adapter:
 ``` ruby
 Undo.configure do |config|
   config.serializer = Undo::Serializer::ActiveModel.new(